Skip to content

 return h("span", {}, f"Theme: {use_context(Theme)}")

-Both interoperate seamlessly and can be composed together.
+Both styles interoperate seamlessly and can be composed together.

 Patterns checklist